slim-template/slim/doc/smart.md

     require 'slim/smart'

-This automatically enables the `:implicit` option as well, so you can easily type text like this:
+This automatically enables the `:implicit_text` option as well, so you can easily type text like this:

     p